Bank-Builder/temporal_journey/docker-compose/README.md

 ```
 You should see an array of JSON objects in both cases.

+:notebook: Take note that the version 2 url for FICA API is not found yet  (404), we will create that below `curl localhost:8181/fica/v1 | jq '.'`

 # Let's take a look at the FICA micro-service first.
 - this micro-service leaves the auditing up to the CANONICAL_DB
 - thus only creates it's own tables with no `_history`, no versioning function or trigger on the `_fica.fica_status` table all of this is done on the CANONICAL_DB